 Renesas Flash Programmer

-A free of charge edition of RFP for Windows® can be downloaded from the Release Information section of the RFP webpage.
+A free-of-charge edition of RFP for Windows® can be downloaded from the Release Information section of the RFP webpage.
 Accept the agreement, download the compressed folder, extract the contents, and run the exe file to install RFP.
 Use the default options during the installation.

 Launch RFP, create a new project, select J-Link as the Communication Tool.
 Next, click browse to locate the hex file of the Quick Start example project (refer to pre-requisite a), and click run.
-The code flash of the RA MCU on the kit will get programmed, and programmed contents will be verified.
+The code flash of the RA MCU on the kit will get programmed, and the programmed contents will be verified.
 Once the operation is complete, the example project will begin to execute on the kit.
-In the case of EK-RA6M5 Quick Start example project, the blue user LED on the kit will flash indicating that the Quick Start Example project is executing.
+In the case of the EK-RA6M5 Quick Start example project, the blue user LED on the kit will flash indicating that the Quick Start Example project is executing.
 Refer to the video above for step-by-step instructions.